HK-Tan/hk-tan.github.io/_pages/about.md

      loading="lazy"/> Differential Topology:
    - Genericity, Transversality, and Applications.

-📊 Statistics and Machine Learning:
-  -  Causal Machine Learning, Time-Series Models, and Mathematical Statistics.

 ♾️ Partial Differential Equations (PDEs):
+  -  PDEs on Graphs: Modelling, Optimizing, and Simulating Continuum Traffic Flow Networks.
   -  Systems of Hyperbolic Conservation Laws: Mathematical & Numerical Analysis.
-  -  PDEs on Graphs: Modelling, Simulating, and Optimizing Continuum Traffic Flow Networks.

 ✉️ I am always happy to discuss more on projects/publicatons that I have worked on.
 If you have any questions with regards to any of my publications, feel free to contact me via my email below!